talkswithanand/E_Commerce_Spring_boot/README.md

-E-commerce Platform for Merchants and Customers (Spring Boot)
+E-commerce Platform for Merchants and Customers

 Description: This project builds an online marketplace with Spring Boot, enabling merchants to sell products and manage reviews, and allowing customers to browse, order, and review products.